 A couple of months ago a video of an airborne wind turbine in Alaska caught the internet’s imagination.
 All it took was a few hundred extra metres and some flashy video production to make wind energy sexy.

-It the stuff of science fiction so how close are we to putting the ideas into practice?
+It sounds just a bit 'out there' — like something out of of science fiction — so how close are we to putting the ideas into practice?

 An apparently much more straightforward technology, offshore wind, is running into well documented problems — with the logistics of operating in deep waters putting up costs.